Top Spots to View Fall Foliage in Philadelphia

 Our picks for the best spots in the Philly region to see vivid fall foliage

 All across the Philadelphia region, the leaves are turning from summer green to a vibrant palate of fall reds, oranges and yellows.
-Grab the family and a picnic lunch and head out to make the most of the autumn colors.
-Here are a few of our favorite spots to view the fall foliage.
+Grab the family and a picnic lunch and head out to make the most of the colors of the season.

 Revel in the brilliant fall colors while strolling the historic towpath that runs from Easton to Bristol, PA.
 Once trod by mule teams pulling cargo-laden boats along the canal, the 60-mile towpath is used today by people looking for exercise and recreation.